 Monday, November 03, 2014

 By Jan Scalisi , produced in cooperation with the HubCity Writers Project.
+Updated for accuracy in July 2019.

 Sometimes, only a steaming plate of pasta and a glass of good red wine will do.

-Finally, Renato In Centro has arrived downtown.
+It was truly a special day when Renato In Centro arrived downtown.

 For Renato Marmolino, owner and chef, the downtown location has meant a 60 percent increase in new business.
-For business/leisure travelers and Spartanburg Marriott Hotel clients, it means a fine Italian restaurant is within easy walking or driving distance.
+For business/leisure travelers and Spartanburg Marriott & AC Hotel clients, it means a fine Italian restaurant is within easy walking or driving distance.
 For local Italian food lovers, it means that Renato’s has taken its rightful place in the heart of the city.

 But let’s talk about what really matters: food and wine.
 When you walk into the long narrow building, with its straight visual shot through the beautiful bar and the line-up of table-clothed tables— punctuated by large, colorful paintings by local artist Buck Brandt—into whose hands are you putting your gastronomic fate?